 Equity-based compensation relates to equity-based awards granted to employees and partners of the Company.
 In all instances of equity-based awards, compensation expense is recognized over the requisite vesting period or requisite service period in an amount equal to the fair value of the awards at the grant date.
-Certain awards are amortized over the expected service period for employees who are or will become retirement eligible prior to the stated vesting date.
 Equity-based compensation expense for employees and partners is included in Equity-based compensation on the Consolidated Statements of Operations and equity-based compensation expense for non-employees is included in Professional fees on the Consolidated Statements of Operations.
-Refer to Note 13-Equity-Based Compensation for detail of amounts included in each financial statement line item.
 The Company accounts for forfeitures of awards as they occur rather than applying an estimated forfeiture rate.
 For an award with service-only conditions that has a graded vesting schedule, the Company recognizes the compensation cost for the entire award on a straight-line basis over the requisite service period, ensuring that the amount recognized is at least equal to the vested portion of the award at each reporting date.